 Why is being customer centric important?

-The purpose of building a customer centric culture is to better understand the satisfaction of your customers.
-Knowing their likes, dislikes, and needs allows you to better build your products around them, and remove points of friction.
+Developing a consistent customer centric culture helps businesses better understand customer satisfaction.
+Knowing their likes, dislikes, and needs allows you to build your products or services around them, and remove points of friction.

 Establish a “Top Talent” Beacon